lucacattide/react-web-boilerplate/README.md

 - Third-party softwares are covered by respective EULA;

-- Only proprietary content of NAME, are covered by Creative Commons License - Attribution - No Derivative Works 3.0 Italy [CC BY-ND 3.0 IT (http://tinyurl.com/k5thym8)];
+- Only proprietary content of NAME, are covered by Creative Commons License - Attribution - No Derivative Works 4.0 ([CC BY-ND 4.0 - see](https://tinyurl.com/pzxzr68));